McMahonLab/boot-camps/version-control/git/collaborate/Readme.md

 GitHub's features.
 We'll be continuing our work on testing as an example.

 For the rest of this section, I'll assume that there are two collaborators, Alpha and Beta.

 Let's start off by relocating back to the original simplestats repository.

     $ cd ~/simplestats

-To put this in more realistic terms, imagine that the upstream repository (UW-Madison-ACI) is managed by your PI and the alpha and beta forks are students working on a project, tasked with implementing some stats functions.
+To put this in more realistic terms, imagine that the upstream repository (McMahonLab) is managed by your PI and the alpha and beta forks are students working on a project, tasked with implementing some stats functions.
 Like good SWC followers, we'll be working in a branch, called `median`, which I will now create.
 Once I have, update your local copies and remotes: